Childhood obesity and neglect – resources for practitioners

 Given the harm that childhood obesity causes, professionals should always consider whether there are actual or likely safeguarding concerns.
 This requires careful assessment, consideration of the available evidence and a clear analysis.

 The Children’s Community Safeguarding Team and the Healthy Weight Team at Manchester University NHS Foundation Trust have created a ‘Safeguarding Analysis Tool in the Context of Obesity’ to support practitioners in undertaking this analysis.

-Following a Serious Case Review into the death of a child as a result of obesity our Neglect Strategy has been altered to include ‘overweight’ in addition to ‘underweight’ as an indicator of neglect.
+Following a Serious Case Review into the death of a child as a result of obesity, the MSCB Neglect Strategy has been altered to include ‘overweight’ in addition to ‘underweight’ as an indicator of neglect.

 The Manchester Local Care Organisation have also formed a multi-agency Obesity Steering Group who have formulated robust obesity pathways to be followed by health and social care.